 Say someone comes to you for a feature add, and you know immediately that you can’t include it on the roadmap for some time.
 Your answer can go something like this:

 “Thanks for the idea.
 We really appreciate hearing from our users.
 Requests like these let us know that you’re using and getting value from our app.
-Our product roadmap and development schedule are pretty well locked in place for the immediate future… but let me put that idea out to our community [or let me place that into our idea parking lot, or let me revisit that as soon as we complete our next release and our dev cycle loosens up a bit].”
+Unfortunately, our product roadmap and development schedule are pretty well locked in place for the immediate future… but let me put that idea out to our community [or let me place that into our idea parking lot, or let me revisit that as soon as we complete our next release and our dev cycle loosens up a bit].”

 This customer might walk away from a little disappointed.
-But because you used these techniques, and showed you heard and understood their request, they’re much less likely also to walk away angry.
+But because you used these techniques and showed you heard and understood their request, they’re much less likely also to walk away angry.